SkyForgerUK/p3-household-budget/README.md

 ## Features left to implement
 - __Multiuser access__
-    - Current goal was to have the program serve one user per household, but using UUID a multi user exoperience could be provided.
+    - Current goal was to have the app serve one user per household, but using UUID a multi user exoperience could be provided.

-## Data Model
+- __Create a a solution for refunds__

-!!!!
-ADD INFO !!!
+    - Create an additional input for user to submit daily refunds, so the current method of negative quantity input can be disabled.

 ### Languages